 What if this doesn't work?

 We suggest you don't try to delete the file by yourself.
-However, if you want to stop this file reappearing in the results screens for Analyze and Run Cleaner here's what you need to do.
+However, if you want to stop this file from reappearing in the results screens for Analyze and Run Cleaner, here's what you need to do.